 Objective: This study examines the impact of shared decision-making on investor overconfidence.
 It analyzes nationally representative data from 2,000 US investors, approximately 6,400 US consumers, and 239 experimental subjects to answer the question whether investors who share the decision-making responsibility are less affected by the overconfidence bias than those who decide on their own.

-- Piehlmaier, D. (2019).
+Piehlmaier, D. (2022).
 Gender and Investor Overconfidence.
-Under review ABS 4 Journal
+Revise and resubmit to (omitted journal) ABS 4*.

 Objective: This paper revisits the issue of a possible gender effect on investor overconfidence.
 Information from more than 30,000 respondents was used to assess whether excessive confidence in one’s financial knowledge can be associated with a specific gender after controlling for primary vs secondary decision-making.

 Warmath, D., Piehlmaier, D. (2019).
 Does Financial Education Increase Financial Skill?.
 To be submitted to ABS 4* journal